oknozor/jetkcli/README.md

 2. When working with Jira we do a lot of repeating tasks that conceptually matches actions made with git.
 Let us assume the following scenario :

 Alice the lead dev asks Bob to implement a new command in the jet project.
 She tells Bob to take the corresponding issue.
-Bob start working on "JET-1" and assign it to himself transitioning the issue state to "Work in progress".
+Bob start working on **JET-1** and assign it to himself transitioning the issue state to **"Work in progress"**.
-He checks out a new local git branch with the name `feat/JET-1` When he is done editing the code Bob creates a commit with the following message `feat(command): add jet 1 feature [JET-1]" When Bob is done working on an issue he pushes is work to the remote repository and submit a PR He assign Alice to review it.
+He checks out a new local git branch with the name `feat/JET-1`.
+When he is done editing the code Bob creates a commit with the following message : `feat(command): add jet 1 feature [JET-1]`.
+Bob is done coding so he pushes is work to the remote repository and submit a PR.
+He assign Alice to review it.
 He change the issue state on jira to "Review" and assign it to Alice.